 Warnings While Using This Medicine

 - Tell your doctor if you are breastfeeding, or if you had a baby within 4 weeks before you start using this medicine.
-Tell your doctor if you have kidney disease, cervical cancer, diabetes, epilepsy, migraine headaches, heart or blood vessel disease, high cholesterol, high blood pressure, or a family history of breast cancer, or a personal history of cervical cancer, depression, or jaundice during pregnancy.
+Tell your doctor if you have kidney disease, diabetes, epilepsy, migraine headaches, heart or blood vessel disease, high cholesterol, high blood pressure, a family history of breast cancer, or a personal history of cervical cancer, depression, or jaundice during pregnancy.
 Tell your doctor if you smoke cigarettes.